Hawaii0821/FaceAttr-Analysis/README.md

 ### Dataset

-- CelebA: about 162770 train images and  about 39829 test images. （Precropped）
+- CelebA: about 162770 train images and  about 39829 test images. （with precropped images, but it's better to try wild images.）
-- LFWA: todo....
+- LFWA: todo....(Can we train a model on different dataset?
+Yeah)

 ### Methods

 - [x] v1:resnet101 + self-defined fc + BCE loss with logits + average accuracy
 - [x] v2:resnet101 + self-defined fc + BCE loss with logits + threshold rescaling (`from page 67,Machine Learning, Zhihua Zhou`) + average accracy + more metrics (recall, precision, TPR, FPR, F1 `from page 30-33,Machine Learning, Zhihua Zhou`)
-- [ ] v3:Based on v1, adopt focal loss or OHEM.
+- [ ] v3:Based on v1, try to adopt focal loss or OHEM. (to reduce the effect of samples imbalance)
 - [ ] Other: SENet + tanh + hinge loss....

 ## Experiment Result